Cretezy/godot-object-serializer/README.md

 # <img src="https://github.com/user-attachments/assets/958be42d-1a09-42db-b543-045fbad17c4b" height="24px"> Godot Object Serializer

-**Safely** serialize objects (and built-in Godot types) to **JSON or binary**.
+**Safely** serialize/deserialize objects (and built-in Godot types) to **JSON or binary** in Godot.
 Enables registration of scripts/classes and conversion of values to/from JSON or bytes, without any risk of code execution.
 Perfect for save state systems or networking.

 Godot's built-in serialization (such as `var_to_bytes`/`FileAccess.store_var`/`JSON.from_native`/`JSON.to_native`) cannot safely serialize objects (without using `full_objects`/`var_to_bytes_with_objects`, which allows code execution), but this library can!